Bluetooth 5.3: Everything you need to know about the latest update

 Several recent smartphone models are compatible with Bluetooth 5.3, such as:

-• Samsung Galaxy S21 : It uses Bluetooth 5.3 to support the Scalable , which allows you to adjust the audio quality depending on the stability of the connection.
-Samsung Galaxy S21 also uses Bluetooth 5.3 to offer the Dual Audio , which allows audio to be streamed to two Bluetooth devices simultaneously.
+• Samsung Galaxy S21 : It uses Bluetooth 5.3 to support the Scalable , which allows audio quality to be adjusted based on connection stability.
+The Samsung Galaxy S21 also uses Bluetooth 5.3 to offer Dual Audio , which allows audio to be streamed to two Bluetooth devices simultaneously.

-• OnePlus 9 : OnePlus 9 is a premium smartphone that uses Bluetooth 5.3 to connect to other devices wirelessly.
-OnePlus 9 uses Bluetooth 5.3 to support the LDAC codec , which allows high-resolution audio to be transmitted wirelessly.
+• OnePlus 9 : The OnePlus 9 is a high-end smartphone that uses Bluetooth 5.3 to connect to other wireless devices.
+The OnePlus 9 uses Bluetooth 5.3 to support the LDAC codec , which allows for wireless transmission of high-resolution audio.

-• Xiaomi Mi 11 : Xiaomi Mi 11 uses Bluetooth 5.3 to connect to other devices wirelessly.
-Xiaomi Mi 11 uses Bluetooth 5.3 to support the aptX Adaptive codec , which allows audio quality to be adapted depending on the environment and content.
+• Xiaomi Mi 11 : The Xiaomi Mi 11 uses Bluetooth 5.3 to connect to other wireless devices.
+The Xiaomi Mi 11 uses Bluetooth 5.3 to support the aptX Adaptive codec , which allows the audio quality to adapt according to the environment and content.

-• Huawei P50 : With Bluetooth 5.3, this smartphone supports the AAC , which allows high quality audio to be transmitted wirelessly.
-Huawei P50 also uses Bluetooth 5.3 to offer the Huawei Share , which makes it easy to share data with other Huawei devices.
+• Huawei P50 : With Bluetooth 5.3, this smartphone supports the AAC , enabling high-quality wireless audio transmission.
+The Huawei P50 also uses Bluetooth 5.3 to offer the Huawei Share , which allows for easy data sharing with other Huawei devices.

 Wireless headphones that use Bluetooth 5.3:

-Wireless headphones are one of the main uses of Bluetooth 5.3, which allows for better sound quality and better battery life.
+Wireless headphones are one of the main uses of Bluetooth 5.3, which offers improved sound quality and battery life.
 Among the well-known brands, we can mention:

 • Apple AirPods Pro